Ptr32Void/OSTrICa/README.md

 * `python-deepviz-master`, used by DeepViz plugin (it requires an API key)
 * `python-whois-0.5.2`, used by PyWhois plugin
 * `pythonwhois-2.4.3`, used by PyWhois plugin
+* `requests`, used by ThreatCrowd plugin (query limit is set as per https://github.com/threatcrowd/ApiV2)

 ## How to use OSTrICa